 - If your weekly exercise routine includes a game of tennis, soccer, or basketball, consider wearing eye protection (shatter-resistant glasses or goggles).
 If your weekends find you poolside and you wear contacts or glasses, consider prescription goggles for spending time in the water.
 Importantly, never wear contacts in pools, hot tubs, lakes, rivers, or the ocean.

 - And, of course, anytime you are out in the sun, wear sunglasses that offer ultraviolet light protection.

 Annual visits evaluate the health of your eye and check for early signs of eye disease such as cataracts, glaucoma, and macular degeneration, all of which are best managed with early intervention to protect your healthy vision.
 Keep your ophthalmologist up to date on your overall health and any medication you may be taking.
 Frequent eye exams are important if you wear contact lenses to help prevent damage from improper use, fit, or to treat dry eye irritation.
 Checking on your vision prescription is essential.
 This is also a great time to talk with your ophthalmologist about your vision correction options and finding out if you are a good candidate for LASIK.

-ALWAYS: Have a good relationship with your eye doctor
+ALWAYS: Have a good relationship your eye doctor

-In addition to knowing you are doing what is best for your eyes today, your eye doctor is your partner in healthy vision and eyes for life.
+In addition to knowing you are doing what is best for your eyes today, your eye doctor is your partner in healthy eyes and vision for life.
 Over time, your needs may change and require the care of a specialist.
 Having an eye doctor you routinely work with and trust means you will always get the best care for your condition.